Code-Institute-Submissions/Interactive_Frontend/README.md

 ### How Charts on Dashboard will work?
 Charts on Dashboard are interactive, where charts on the begging of page is belongs to sale on Amazon for last 6 months.
 There are 3 ways to interact with charts.
-(1) by selecting a month from combo box which, will display related data on Chart.
+1. by selecting a month from combo box which, will display related data on Chart.
-(2) Using brush-on function in 2nd Line-Chart will display related data on rest of 3 charts.
+2. Using brush-on function in 2nd Line-Chart will display related data on rest of 3 charts.
-(3) Using brush-on function in Bar-Chart which, will display data on related interactive charts
+3. Using brush-on function in Bar-Chart which, will display data on related interactive charts

 Charts on lower area of page are belongs to sale on eBay for last 4 months.
 There are 3 different ways to interact with these charts.
-(1) by selecting a month from combo box which, will display related data on Chart.
+1. by selecting a month from combo box which, will display related data on Chart.
-(2) By using brush-on function on Bar-Chart, which will display related data on other charts.
+2. By using brush-on function on Bar-Chart, which will display related data on other charts.
-(3) By tapping or clicking on either of Pie-Chart will interact with related charts to display data.
+3. By tapping or clicking on either of Pie-Chart will interact with related charts to display data.

 ### How would I find description of the product?
 Under every product image there is product name, right next to product name there is “i” icon.
-On touchscreen devices customer have to tap on i-icon or on non touch base devices will have to click-on for description to be appear, which will drop down under related product.
-Clicking or taping on same i-icon will roll-up description.
+On touchscreen devices customer have to tap on “i” icon or on non touch base devices will have to click-on for description to be appear, which will drop down under related product.
+Clicking or taping on same “i” icon will roll-up description.

 ### How can I buy a product?
-Click or Tap on little i-icon next to any product name, which will bring description down, where there will be link to related marketplace for customer to carry on their transaction to complete their purchase
+Click or Tap on little “i” icon next to any product name, which will bring description down, where there will be link to related marketplace for customer to carry on their transaction to complete their purchase

 ### How can I visit Instagram page?
 All social media links are located inside sliding menu-bar.
 To access social media, please click or tap on burger icon located on left-top corner of screen.
 Which will bring Menu-Bar out from left, where there are social media links are displayed right at the end of service list.